premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-Objects of Exception classes are responsible for abnormal termination of the program whenever runtime errors occur.
-These exception classes are predefined under BCL (Base Class Libraries) where a separate class is provided for each and every different type of exception like
+Objects of Exception classes are responsible for the abnormal termination of the program whenever runtime errors occur.
+These exception classes are predefined under BCL (Base Class Libraries) where a separate class is provided for every different type of exception like,

 - IndexOutOfRangeException
 - FormatException